tibetan-nlp/annodoc/index.md

 relation to link a predicate
 (e.g. an adjective) to the `x` or `x n`.
 The copula itself does not have an argument structure.

+#### Honorific verbal compounds

+Honorific verbal compounds in Tibetan are formed by prepending a `VERB` with an honorific `NOUN`, without altering the argument structure of the host `VERB`.
+For example:

+> ཡབ་མི་ལ་ཤེས་རབ་རྒྱལ་མཚན་སྐུ་གཤེགས་

+If སྐུ་ were linked as `arg2`, then the valency of the verb would needlessly shift just because it's an honorific.
+This doesn't seem warranted, and so we instead link སྐུ་ to the verb via the `compound` relation.

 #### Light verbs